 Previous Annual Human Rights Conferences

-Around the world, people are on the move—in search of safety, protection, family reunification,
+Around the world, people are on the move — in search of safety, protection, family

-education, jobs, and more.
+reunification, education, jobs, and more.
 The International Organization for Migration

-(IOM) reports

-that 68.5 million people were forcibly displaced last year due to persecution, conflict,
+(IOM) reports that 68.5 million people were forcibly displaced last year due to persecution,

-and violence.
+conflict, and violence.
 Fifty million irregular migrants, 25.4 million registered

-refugees,

-and 25 million victims of forced labor also highlight the vast numbers of people living
+refugees, and 25 million victims of forced labor also highlight the vast numbers of

 Webster University’s 2019 Annual Human Rights Conference focused on the theme of “Global Migration” on October 9-10.
 This two-day event explored topics such as displacement, restrictions on freedom of movement, borderland communities, statelessness, and the impacts of technology on migration.
 Sponsored by the Institute for Human Rights and Humanitarian Studies, this on-campus event was free and open to the public.